 On the death of Osbert in 1969 the Baronetcy passed to his younger brother Sachie, already established at Weston Hall.
 Sachie’s elder son, Reresby, inherited Renishaw and Montegufoni, and became the seventh Baronet in 1988.
 Montegufoni was sold in the 1970s and is now a luxury hotel.

 Sachie’s younger son, Francis, acquired Weston Hall from a family member and restored it with his wife, Susanna, where they lived with their children George, William and Henrietta.
 Sir Reresby Sitwell died in 2009, leaving Renishaw Hall to his daughter, Alexandra.
-The Baronetcy passed to his nephew, George, who lives at Weston and is the eighth Baronet.
+The Baronetcy passed to his nephew, George, who is the eighth Baronet.